kyma-project/nats-manager/docs/contributor/installation.md

    make uninstall
    ```

-## Run the manager on a cluster using the Go runtime environment
+## Run the NATS Manager on a Cluster Using the Go Runtime Environment

 ### Installation